Formula One: History

 A Constructors' Championship was added in the 1958 season.
 Stirling Moss, despite often being regarded as one of the greatest Formula One drivers in the 1950s and 1960s, never won the Formula One championship.
-Between 1955 and 1961, Moss finished second in the championship four times and third the other three times.
+Between 1955 and 1961, Moss finished in second in the championship four times and in third the other three times.
 Fangio won 24 of the 52 races he entered—still the record for the highest Formula One winning percentage by an individual driver.

 Promoters also held races following Formula One regulations outside the championship for many years.
 These events often took place on circuits that were not always suitable for the World Championship and featured local cars and drivers as well as those competing in the championship.
 For example, South Africa's domestic Formula One championship from 1960 to 1975 used locally built or modified cars in addition to recently retired world championship cars.
-Similarly, the British Formula One Championship utilised second-hand cars from manufacturers like Lotus and Fittipaldi Automotive fitted with DFV from 1978 to 1980.
+Similarly, the British Formula One Championship utilised second-hand cars, from manufacturers such as Lotus and Fittipaldi Automotive, fitted with DFV engines from 1978 to 1980.
 The increasing cost of competition, however, made such competitions less common in the 1970s.
-1983 saw the last non-championship Formula One race; the 1983 Race of Champions at Brands Hatch, won by reigning World Champion Keke Rosberg in a Williams-Cosworth in a close fight with American Danny Sullivan.
+1983 saw the last non-championship Formula One race.
+The 1983 Race of Champions at Brands Hatch, won by reigning World Champion Keke Rosberg in a Williams-Cosworth in a close fight with American Danny Sullivan.